 Benilde Hall provided services to 318 men in 2019.
 Upon discharge:

 - 87% had improved mental health

 - 71% had stable housing

-Benilde Hall provided 10,561 units of relapse prevention groups, 6,395 units of DBT group counseling, 828 units of health literacy counseling, 445 units of HIV group counseling, 1032 units of case management, 5,829 units of community service, 3,557 units of individual substance abuse counseling, 494 units of psychotherapy, 794 hrs. of Seeking Safety Group (5 months) and 124 units of psychiatric services.
+Benilde Hall provided 10,561 units of relapse prevention groups, 6,395 units of DBT group counseling, 828 units of health literacy counseling, 445 units of HIV group counseling, 1032 units of case management, 5,829 units of community service, 3,557 units of individual substance use disorder counseling, 494 units of psychotherapy, 794 hrs. of Seeking Safety Group (5 months) and 124 units of psychiatric services.